We rely on the sale of donated stock to provide goods that we can sell at low prices, especially to those on low incomes.

 Soft furnishings, such as sofas and armchairs, must be clean, free of rips and tears and have a valid fire label attached to them (often underneath) and without this, we are unable to accept them unless they were manufactured before 1950.
 Fire labels for soft furnishings should have the words ‘Carelessness cause fires’ and beds would have a match or flame symbol.

-Donated white goods such as washing machines should be in a reasonably presentable condition and are tested and repaired so can be collected even if not working.
+Donated white goods such as washing machines should be in a reasonably presentable condition and good working order.
 Things such as fridges, TV’s and smaller items such as toasters or kettles should be working as they cost too much to dispose of if they cannot be economically repaired.

 Unfortunately, we can’t disconnect items like washing machines or cookers, you must arrange for this prior to us collecting it.